-If you are a Windows user who is familiar with application data (app data) folders such as Local, LocalLow, and Roaming and want to find similar files in macOS.
+If you are a Windows user who is familiar with application data (app data) folders such as Local, LocalLow, and Roaming and wants to find similar files in macOS.

 If you have an SSD with limited storage and are considering deleting AppData files to free up space, you must first know where those files are located.